 To modify your whitelist or blocklists, click the PREFERENCES tab at the top of the page.
 The first option available is the Whitelist/Blocklist page.
 This option allows you to manage both white lists and block lists for the mailbox.
-The blocklist feature is the same as the Discard Addresses field that is configured for mailboxes within your Oracle Service Cloud application through the Mailboxes table.
+The blocklist feature is the same as the Discard Addresses field that is configured for mailboxes within your Oracle B2C Service application through the Mailboxes table.

 The whitelist option is used to explicitly state addresses from which email will be accepted.
 This is typically used for addresses that have had items quarantined in the past, and those items were determined to not be spam.
 That is, if certain email addresses typically have quarantined messages that you determine to not be spam, you can add that email address to the whitelist so that future messages from that address are not quarantined and are allowed in to the box.